How the Facebook Pixel Works

 The Facebook Pixel is a powerful Facebook advertising tool that uses a short piece of code that is installed on your websites to track site visitors.
 The pixel then provides advertisers with information about their visitor’s interactions on their site, such as pages they viewed and any actions they took while there (e.g., add to cart or wish list).

-The Pixel provides general Facebook advertisers information such as site visits and what visitors are looking for using a site’s search function, and indicates when a new lead has completed any sort of sign-up on your site or completes a registration form.
+The Pixel provides general Facebook marketing and advertising professionals information such as site visits and what visitors are looking for using a site’s search function, and indicates when a new lead has completed any sort of sign-up on your site or completes a registration form.
 However, ecommerce businesses can also use the Pixel to see when a visitor adds a product to their cart or wish list, starts the checkout process, adds payment information, or completes a purchase.

 Advertisers can use the Pixel to gauge site visitors’ intent and then create ads specifically tailored to attract a similar audience on Facebook, ensure their brand stays in front of previous visitors, or give warm leads another reason to visit their site.
 This is called retargeting.